Actor Seymour Cassel, frequent Cassavetes collaborator, dies

 Cassel bounced back, however, and worked frequently in the 1990s, with roles in films like "Dick Tracy," ''White Fang," ''In the Soup," ''Indecent Proposal," ''Honeymoon in Vegas" and "It Could Happen to You."

 And then, in 1998 a new generation would meet him as a result of the beginnings of a fruitful collaboration with Anderson, as Bert Fischer in "Rushmore."
-He'd go on to work his him twice more, playing the ill-fated Esteban in "The Life Aquatic With Steve Zissou" and Dusty the elevator operator in "The Royal Tennebaums."
+He'd go on to work with him twice more, playing the ill-fated Esteban in "The Life Aquatic with Steve Zissou" and Dusty the elevator operator in "The Royal Tenenbaums."

 He guessed that Anderson cast him because he liked his face.